WhitepaperApril 7th, 2023

 This Whitepaper discusses the control of detrimental gases in steel castings as a indisputably vital step in producing good quality castings.

-AG Anderson continues to make a continuous effort geared towards producing castings free of non-metallic inclusions, with gas control and removal remaining a critical aspect of the production process.
-This paper discusses various outcomes produced through different gas control and removal methods at the AG Anderson foundry.
+Bradken (Formerly AG Anderson Ltd) continues to make an effort geared towards producing castings free of non-metallic inclusions, with gas control and removal remaining a critical aspect of the production process.
+This paper discusses various outcomes produced through different gas control and removal methods at the Bradken (Formerly AG Anderson Ltd) foundry.
 The paper also highlights the importance of gas removal and control in furnace to reduce gas related defects in steel castings.

 It was found that insufficient or inefficient deoxidation was the main cause of gas porosity in steel castings.
 Extensive projects were carried out to determine the filter blockage factor for aluminum deoxidized steels.
 It was determined that additions of aluminum in excess of 0.05% would reduce the filter blockage factor of ceramic filters from 25 to 10 lbs./sq.
 Inch.
 In order to increase the filter blockage factor, the amount of aluminum used for deoxidation must be drastically reduced, and another additional final deoxidizer was needed.
 When a combination of 0.05% titanium and 0.02% aluminum was used, the filter blockage factor increased to 45 lbs./sq. inch.